Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You are creating validation criteria for a custom generative AI model that produces business reports based on internal enterprise data.

-You need to assess whether the model's outputs are appropriate and meaningful for the business reports.
+You need to assess whether the model's **outputs are appropriate and meaningful for the business reports**.

 Which metric should you use?